THE OLD TESTAMENT HOUSE OF THE LORD: FIFTEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The angels desire to examine the Holy Spirit-inspired preaching of the Gospel.

-Unto whom [the Hebrew Prophets] it was revealed, that not unto themselves [the physical Israelites], but unto us [the Christians—Jews and Gentiles] they did minister the things, which are now reported unto you by them that have preached the gospel unto you with the Holy Ghost sent down from heaven; which things the angels desire to look into.
+To them it was revealed that, not to themselves, but to us they were ministering the things which now have been reported to you through those who have preached the gospel to you by the Holy Spirit sent from heaven—things which angels desire to look into.
 (I Peter 1:12)

 We know that Jesus has all authority and power in Heaven and on the earth, and that all personages are subject to His will.

-Who is gone into heaven, and is on the right hand of God; angels and authorities and powers being made subject unto him.
+who has gone into heaven and is at the right hand of God, angels and authorities and powers having been made subject to Him.
 (I Peter 3:22)

 There are many instances recorded in the Book of Revelation in which angels are active in the workings of God.
 Revelation, more than any other book of the Scriptures, describes the involvement of angels in the plan of redemption.
 The Church must come to the Altar of Incense before the angelic aspect of salvation can unfold.